Pepco: Controversies

-Most hated company in America

-In 2011, Business Insider named the company first on its list of "The 19 Most Hated Companies In America" based on its American Customer Satisfaction Index rating.

 Poor reliability and outages

 An investigation by The Washington Post in 2010 faulted Pepco for poor reliability.
 The report noted that the company's performance had slipped since 2005, comparing poorly to other major utilities in the frequency and duration of power outages.
-Thousands of people lost power for as many as five days after only 5-8 inches of heavy wet snow.
+Thousands of people lost power for as many as five days after only 5–8 inches of heavy wet snow.
+In 2011, Business Insider named the company first on its list of "The 19 Most Hated Companies In America" based on its American Customer Satisfaction Index rating.